nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 feature required the integration of the `RedoCommand` class, which extends from the `Command` class like all other commands.
 The `HistoryStack` class also has new key features to support the `redo` command:

-* `HistoryStack#addToRedo(ReadOnlyZooKeepBook)` - Adds a given state of the ZooKeep book into the redo stack.
+* `HistoryStack#addToRedo(ReadOnlyZooKeepBook)` - Adds a given state of the ZooKeepBook into the redo stack.
-* `HistoryStack#removeRecentRedo()` - Removes the most 'recent' update of the ZooKeep book from the redo stack.
+* `HistoryStack#removeRecentRedo()` - Removes the most 'recent' update of the ZooKeepBook from the redo stack.
-* `HistoryStack#viewRecentRedo()` - Returns (but does not remove) the most 'recent' update of the ZooKeep book.
+* `HistoryStack#viewRecentRedo()` - Returns (but does not remove) the most 'recent' update of the ZooKeepBook.
-* `HistoryStack#clearRedo()` - Clears the future updates of the ZooKeep book stored in the redo stack.
+* `HistoryStack#clearRedo()` - Clears the future updates of the ZooKeepBook stored in the redo stack.

 The `RedoCommand` class references some of these methods to accomplish the feature required.
 Given below is an example usage scenario and how the redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The ZooKeep book is initialised with the initial state given in `data/zookeepbook.json`, and the `HistoryStack` consists of 2 stacks; the history stack and the redo stack, each in their respective initial states (*Figure 15*).
+The ZooKeepBook is initialised with the initial state given in `data/zookeepbook.json`, and the `HistoryStack` consists of 2 stacks; the history stack and the redo stack, each in their respective initial states (*Figure 15*).